awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 ## Auto scaling of the Amazon MSK event source<a name="services-msk-ops-scaling"></a>

-When you initially create an Amazon MSK event source, Lambda allocates one consumer to process all of the partitions in the Kafka topic\.
-Lambda automatically scales up or down the number of consumers, based on workload\.
+When you initially create an Amazon MSK event source, Lambda allocates one consumer to process all partitions in the Kafka topic\.
+Each consumer has multiple processors running in parallel to handle increased workloads\.
+Additionally, Lambda automatically scales up or down the number of consumers, based on workload\.
 To preserve message ordering in each partition, the maximum number of consumers is one consumer per partition in the topic\.

-Every 15 minutes, Lambda evaluates the consumer offset lag of all the partitions in the topic\.
+In one\-minute intervals, Lambda evaluates the consumer offset lag of all the partitions in the topic\.
 If the lag is too high, the partition is receiving messages faster than Lambda can process them\.
 If necessary, Lambda adds or removes consumers from the topic\.
+The scaling process of adding or removing consumers occurs within three minutes of evaluation\.

 If your target Lambda function is overloaded, Lambda reduces the number of consumers\.
 This action reduces the workload on the function by reducing the number of messages that consumers can retrieve and send to the function\.

-To monitor the throughput of your Kafka topic, you can view the [Amazon MSK consumer\-lag metrics](https://docs.aws.amazon.com/msk/latest/developerguide/consumer-lag.html)\.
-To help you find the metrics for this Lambda function, the value of the consumer group field in the logs is set to the event source UUID\.
+To monitor the throughput of your Kafka topic, view the [Offset lag metric](#services-msk-metrics) Lambda emits while your function processes records\.

 To check how many function invocations occur in parallel, you can also monitor the [concurrency metrics](monitoring-metrics.md#monitoring-metrics-concurrency) for your function\.

+## Amazon CloudWatch metrics<a name="services-msk-metrics"></a>

+Lambda emits the `OffsetLag` metric while your function processes records\.
+The value of this metric is the difference in offset between the last record written to the Kafka event source topic, and the last record that Lambda processed\.
+You can use `OffsetLag` to estimate the latency between when a record is added and when your function processes it\.

+An increasing trend in `OffsetLag` can indicate issues with your function\.
+For more information, see [Working with Lambda function metrics](monitoring-metrics.md)\.

 ## Amazon MSK configuration parameters<a name="services-msk-parms"></a>